impierce/credential-converter/README.md

 The layout and usage are the same as page 2.

 On the right are now the optional output fields.
-*Currently the optional fields aren't loaded correctly yet, what is visible is dummy data.*
 On the left are the same fields from the input file with the used fields still in green.
 This doesn't mean you can't use them again.